tanfwong/rfsoc_notes/_sources/ch3/dataflow.md

     memory.
   - The functions `A`, `B`, `C`, and `D` define four tasks.
-The way that the arrays `c1`, `c2`, `c3`, and `c4` enter as the arguments of the task functions let Vitis HLS infer the diamond-shape data flow graph in {eq}`diamond` with task-level pipelining and the independency between tasks $B$ and $C$ for parallelization.
+The way that the arrays `c1`, `c2`, `c3`, and `c4` enter as the arguments of the task functions lets Vitis HLS infer the diamond-shape data flow graph in {eq}`diamond` with task-level pipelining and the independency between tasks $B$ and $C$ for parallelization.
   - By default, the arrays `c1`, `c2`, `c3`, and `c4` are mapped to